Skip to Content

 Barges build the Tappan Zee bridge

-During planned demolition of the Tappan Zee Bridge East Anchor Span a structural failure occurred in a lower chord member destabilizing the structure.
-Tappan Zee Constructors turned to Resolve Marine to develop and manage a team of specialist organizations to safely conduct an emergency explosive demolition.
-Resolve Marine worked with VGO inc. to install and monitor a sensor suite that allowed for real time determination of stresses, deflections and displacements of critical truss members.
+During the planned demolition of the Tappan Zee Bridge East Anchor Span, a structural failure occurred destabilizing the structure.
+Contractors turned to Resolve Marine to develop and manage a team of specialist organizations to safely conduct an emergency explosive demolition.
+Resolve Marine worked with VGO Inc. to install and monitor sensors that determined real-time stresses, deflections and displacements of critical truss members.
 Creating an early warning system for personnel in the event of a catastrophic structural failure.
-Resolve Marine's explosive contractor CDI placed 492 lbs of RDX explosives, packed into 4,000 gr/ft linear shape charges onto the four legs of the anchor span.
-To prevent the span from toppling into the nearby Hudson River shipping channel Resolve Marine placed two 1000' ft high strength HMPE PLASMA lines from the upper structure of the bridge to two of Resolve Marine's patented chain pullers.
-Resolve's demolition team was then able to apply a 600ton horizontal toppling force that constrained the bridges path of collapse ensuring the structure fell clear of the channel.
-The east anchor span was successfully demolished falling into the Hudson River without obstructing the shipping channel.
+Resolve Marine’s explosive contractor CDI placed 492 pounds of explosives onto the four legs of the anchor span.
+To prevent the span from toppling into the nearby shipping channel, Resolve Marine placed two 1000 feet high-strength HMPE PLASMA lines from the upper structure of the bridge to two of Resolve Marine’s patented chain pullers.
+The demolition team then applyied a 600-ton horizontal toppling force that constrained the bridges path of collapse, ensuring the structure fell clear of the channel.

-Once lifted hanging debris was removed from underneath the structure, allowing the bridge span to be shifted south and rotated 90 degrees.
-This maneuver took careful coordination from multiple vessels and was synchronized with the swift tidal currents.
-The span was then loaded onto the semi-submersible lift barge the BOA 30.
-The span was then towed away for processing as scrap steel.
+Once debris was removed from underneath the structure, the bridge span was shifted south and rotated 90 degrees.
+This maneuver took careful coordination from multiple vessels and was synchronized during fast-moving tidal currents.
+The span was then loaded onto the semi-submersible lift barge and then towed for processing as scrap steel.

 We use cookies to enhance your browsing experience and analyze our traffic.
 By clicking "Accept All", you consent to our use of cookies.
 Learn More